 “I’ve done everything except music,” Jim recalled.
 “I have been an associate pastor and pastor in several churches.
 Before coming to CSBC, I pastored First Baptist Church of Rialto.
 Then I went to help a culturally diverse church in West Covina.
 We started with 29 people and in nine months the church had grown to 362.
 We saw real growth, and that was most exciting.”

-Born and raised in Springfield, Missouri, Jim learned quickly not to go to revivals where the pastor or deacons might confront him about his spiritual condition.
+Born and raised in Springfield, MO, Jim learned quickly not to go to revivals where the pastor or deacons might confront him about his spiritual condition.
 However, his teenage sweetheart, Shirley, attended a revival where she accepted Christ as her Savior.

 Shirley immediately went looking for Jim on the campus of Southwest Missouri State University where he was a student.
 Seated in the front porch-swing at his fraternity house, Shirley led Jim, her future husband, to a saving knowledge of Jesus Christ.
 Jim was 19 years old.

 “I was baptized and became a junior deacon,” he recalled.
 “Later I became the church treasurer and church clerk, and I became a full deacon in my church.”
+He has served as a church starter specialist, church growth consultant and taught Master Life and Master Discipleship at Glorietta, Ridgecrest Conference Centers and for 12 state conventions.

 Jim’s mother was a Christian, but his father was not.
 There was conflict in their home until his father accepted Christ in their living room at the age of 58.
 Jim’s father also became a deacon, and both Jim and his father were ordained as deacons at the same time in 1956.
 Jim was ordained to ministry in 1957.
-Before being ordained, Jim was already pastoring a church outside Springfield.
+Before ordaination, Jim was already pastoring a church outside Springfield.

-Jim and Shirley were married for 28 years before her death in 1985.
+He and Shirley were married for 28 years before her death in 1985.

-James’ message to California Southern Baptists:
+Jim’s message to California Southern Baptists:

 The slowing economy has hurt our churches and California’s people, and that hurts my heart.
 Our country needs revival more than I’ve ever seen it, and I’ve been around a long time.
 We are reaching out to our contemporary world with contemporary events, but right now, with people hurting so much, it is time to hold some good old-fashioned revivals in our churches.